My Dog is Eating Grass Excessively (Here’s Why)

-If you’ve been asking yourself, “Why is my dog eating grass excessively?” — you’re not alone.
+If you’re dog is eating grass excessively — you’re not alone.

 Many dog owners notice this behavior and wonder if it’s a sign of illness, boredom, or simply a quirky canine habit.